chrisgraham-cmyk/draft-board-backend/readme.md

 # Draft Board Analyzer Backend

-This is the backend service that powers the "Parse with AI" feature in the Draft Board Analyzer..
+This is the backend service that powers the "Parse with AI" feature in the Draft Board Analyzer.

 ## Deployment to Vercel (Free)